restic/restic.github.io/_drafts/restic-foundation1-cdc.md

 large files) into small chunks, while being able to recognize the same chunks again when shifted or (slightly) modified.

-This enables restic to de-duplicate chunks so that each chunk of data is only (transmitted to and) stored at the backup location once.
-This enables not only *inter-file* de-duplication, but also the more relevant *inter-backup* de-duplication.
+This enables restic to de-duplicate data on the level of chunks so that each chunk of data is only stored at (and transmitted to) the backup location once.
+This gives us not only *inter-file* de-duplication, but also the more relevant *inter-backup* de-duplication.

 ### References